Resources of Opera Music Lessons

 When you click on the left side of the globe icon, a song list will appear and you can choose to listen to the blobs singing popular iconic tunes from those location.

-A thing to note about this website is that the graphics are pretty heavy, so you may experience latency or lag when using this website.
-Best to not have too many programs or windows operating in the background of your device to ensure that this website runs smoothly.
+A thing to note about this website is that the graphics are pretty heavy, so you may experience latency or lag.
+It is best to not have too many programs or windows operating in the background.

 3. Kids Meet An Opera Singer

-I think this video by HiHo Kids YouTube channel is a wonderful content in Opera music lesson ideas.
-This video is in a casual interview format which is easily digestible for primary/elementary music students.
-It is highly relatable as the child interviewees are similar to our students age.
-On top of that, the video has a very fun atmosphere to it which makes it not too serious.
+I think this video by HiHo Kids YouTube channel is wonderful content.
+This video is in a casual interview format.
+It makes digestible content for primary or elementary music students.
+The child interviewees in the video makes it relatable for young students.
+On top of that, the video has a lively atmosphere which makes it not too serious.

-Depending on how deep you want to dive in Opera music, some discussions can be sparked here about the opera music performances and singers.
-Before showing the video, you may ask your students to write down some questions about opera singers.
-After that, get them to find or look out for the answers during the video viewing.
+Depending on how deep you want to dive in Opera music, you may start some discussions about opera performances.
+Before showing the video, get your students to write down questions about opera singers.
+After that, get them to find or look out for the answers during the video.
 This way, the student learn to analyze the interview and filter necessary information.

 4. Opera Glossary

 Use this playlist to engage students in learning about terminology in Opera performance.
 The videos are not very long and concise enough for opera music study.
-A few ways to make really good use of this playlist is to get students to write down notes about the opera terminology, create flashcards, show examples of the terminology using other opera related videos.
+A few ways to make really good use of this playlist is to get students to write down opera terminology.

 Download article to read later